Important Honey Information From 7 FAQs

 Question 4: Honey contains more calories than table sugar.
 Does it imply that it is therefore less healthy to eat honey?

 Ans: We all know that any excessive intake of calories in any form is not good.
 Yes, honey has more calories, but we actually need to use less of it since it is sweeter than table sugar.
-As a result, in the long run, you may in fact consume even less amount of calories that you would with table sugar.
+As a result, in the long run, you may in fact consume even less amount of calories than you would with table sugar.
 Moreover, unlike table sugar which is empty calories, honey has nutritional value.

 Question 5: Compared to table sugar, honey is sweetener.
 This is because it has more fructose which does not convert to energy as efficiently as glucose.
 So does this mean honey is less healthy?